gvgtw/tcmg412-project2/Todd.md

 What is up Y'all

 ## Todd J Weaver
-I am a Technology Management Major with a Minor in Cybersecurity
+I am a Technology Management Major with a Minor in Cybersecurity.
+I was born Reno, Nevada, have lived in Nashville, TN, Alexandria , VA, Austin, MN, and now College Station, TX.
+I have 2 dogs.

 Other Teammember's Pages: